 Gemcitabine (Gemzar) has long been a standard option for patients with cancer that has spread beyond the pancreas.
 It is approved by the United States Food and Drug Administration (FDA) for the treatment of locally advanced or metastatic unresectable (inoperable) pancreatic cancer for patients previously treated with the chemotherapy drug fluorouracil (5-FU).

 Gemcitabine can shrink the cancer, ease symptoms and help patients live longer and with a better quality of life.
-Studies have shown there is also a benefit to using gemcitabine as an adjuvant (after surgery) treatment.
-Gemcitabine may be given as a single drug, but it is more typically given in combination with other medications.
+Studies have shown there is also a benefit to using gemcitabine as an adjuvant treatment and that, in this setting, overall survival is improved when gemcitabine is combined with the chemotherapy capecitabine.

-FOLFIRINOX (a combination of 5-fluorouracil, leucovorin, irinotecan, and oxaliplatin) is also often used in the treatment of metastatic pancreatic cancer.
-This combination is typically given to physically fit individuals.
+FOLFIRINOX (a combination of 5-FU, leucovorin, irinotecan and oxaliplatin) is also often used in the treatment of metastatic pancreatic cancer.
+A recent phase III trial concluded that FOLFIRINOX is more effective than gemcitabine when given to physically fit individuals as a first-line (initial) adjuvant treatment.